Wamuza1/School_District_Analysis/README.md

 # Overview of the school district analysis:
 The purpose of this project analysis to help Maria analyzing data on student funding and students’ standardized tests scores.
 Our task is to aggregate the data and showcase trends in school performance.
-This analysis will assist the school board and superintendent in making regarding the school budgets and priorities.
+This analysis will assist the school board and superintendent in making decisions regarding the school budgets and priorities.

 # Results:
-o	How is the district summary affected?
+**How is the district summary affected?

 As we see looking at the results that there is a slight decrease in overall scores.